-1. Metric: Parent/child visits completion to the extent that the visits are not contrary to the orders of the court:

-- This measures the current Children's Division policy requirement to facilitate at least one visit a month for each child for parents that are eligible to receive visits. - The expected Phase I performance benchmark is 60%.
+- 1. Metric: Parent/child visits completion to the extent that the visits are not contrary to the orders of the court: - This measures the current Children's Division policy requirement to facilitate at least one visit a month for each child for parents that are eligible to receive visits. - The expected Phase I performance benchmark is 60%.

 The information is collected with regard to this metric; however, the information has proven difficult to identify and extract from the FACES and information technology system due to irregularities in documentation location within the system, which may be causing visits to be undercounted.
 At this time, the Department of Social Services Research and Evaluation team continues to make efforts to produce a solid set of data for use.
 In addition, Children's Division and Foster Care Case Management staff work to validate and provide feedback on those efforts.
-Chart 11 shows the percentage of visits that have occurred.
-It should be noted that GC (6ZT) Great Circle discontinued at the end of April 2023 and is now a part of KVC (6ZV) KVC Missouri.
-Their data would be reflected in 6ZV in May and June 2023.
+Chart 10 shows the percentage of visits that have occurred.

-Source: DSS\Research Report RS5HBEM0, May 2023-July 2023
+Source: DSS\Research Report RS5HBEM0, August 2023-October 2023